Graph Neural Networks with Heterophily: Framework

-The loss function consists of three parts: (1) the cross entropy loss from the \method{} output; (2) the co-training loss from the prior belief estimator; (3) the regularization term that keeps $\bar{\matH}$ centered around 0.
-The latter two terms are novel for the \method{} formulation: first, we add a separate co-training term for the prior belief estimator, which measures the distance of \emph{prior} beliefs to the ground-truth distribution for nodes in the training set while also optimizing the \emph{final} beliefs.
-In other words, the second term helps keep the accuracy of the \emph{prior} beliefs throughout the training process.
-Moreover, the third term, $\Phi(\bar{\mH})$, ensures that the rows of $\bar{\matH}$ center around 0 throughout the training process.
-Both of these two terms help increase the performance of \method{}, as we show later through the ablation study (\S\ref{sec:exp-ablation-study}).
+} The loss function consists of three parts: (1) the cross entropy loss from the \method{} output; (2) the {L2 regularization} from the prior belief estimator; and (3) a regularization term that keeps $\bar{\matH}$ centered around 0 throughout the training process.
+The {last term is} novel for the \method{} formulation, and helps increase the performance of \method{}, as we show later through an ablation study (\S\ref{sec:exp-ablation-study}).